zapperment/zapperment/packages/backend/src/tracks/TRACK-DEFINITION.md

   }
 }
 ```

+The values are not an exact science – think of it as describing to a friend what
+your drum beat sounds like: “It's mostly the kick drum, with the snare hitting
+every other beat, together with a hi-hat that plays throughout.”

+The JSON code is the “language” you use to talk to Zapperment to describe your
+music.

 Any of the timbres can be defined as controllable.
 For example, you might create
 a brass ensemble Combinator with three